kookkui/SoloRPGs/SoloRPGs/Riftbreakers - Second Edition/Heart Abilities/Death Heart/Death Bolt.md

 ---
-HeartAbCost: 4 Aether
+HeartAbCost: 4
 HeartAbHeart: Death
-HeartAbType: Combat, Talent
-HeartAbActions: Standard Action
+HeartDef: Endurance
-HeartAbRange: 30 meters
+HeartAbRange: 0-3
+HeartDes: Target suffers D6 Necrotic damage.
+HeartFlav: "*You concentrate the power of death into a bolt, launching it at your target.*"
 ---

 >[!dice]  %%FAKE TITLE HERE%%